garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

      $  6.20 on 10/01/16 (Lunch at Work)]

 `transactions` is now a list of all transactions, sorted by date.
 The first thing we should look at is a simple bar graph of daily spending.
-I anticipate that it won't be particularly information (might be very noisy), but it might spot if we've done something wrong to this point.
+I anticipate that it won't be particularly informative (might be very noisy), but it might spot if we've done something wrong manipulating the data to this point.

 In order to do this, we first need to group the transactions by date.
 Python has a function `groupby`, which does exactly this, but requires that the data be sorted (which we've already done).